Chymyst/chymyst-core/docs/chymyst02.md

 Our plan is to emit an `accum()` molecule, so that this reaction will repeatedly consume every `interm()` molecule until all the intermediate results are processed.
 When there are no more `interm()` molecules, we will print the final accumulated result.

-However, there is a serious problem with this implementation: We will not actually find out when the work is finished.
+However, there is a serious problem with this implementation: We will not actually find out when the work is finished!
 Our idea was that the processing will stop when there are no `interm()` molecules left.
 However, the `interm()` molecules are produced by previous reactions, which may take time.
-We do not know when each `interm()` molecule will be emitted: there may be prolonged periods of absence of any `interm()` molecules in the soup (while some reactions are still busy evaluating `f`).
+We do not know when each `interm()` molecule will be emitted: there may be prolonged periods of absence of any `interm()` molecules in the soup, while some reactions are still busy evaluating `f()`.
 The second reaction can start at any time — even when some `interm()` molecules are going to be emitted very soon.
 The runtime engine cannot know whether any reaction is going to eventually emit some more `interm()` molecules, and so the present program is unable to determine whether the entire map/reduce job is finished.
+The chemical machine will sometimes run the second reaction too early.

 It is the programmer's responsibility to organize the chemistry such that the “end-of-job” situation can be detected.
 The simplest way of doing this is to _count_ how many `interm()` molecules have been consumed.